Professor Neil Morris

 - Director, Centre for Research in Digital Education

 Neil's research investigates the use of technology to enhance learning for HE students, with particular interests in MOOCs, learner analytics, technology adoption and mobile devices.
-Neil is the Principal Investigator on a current ESRC grant exploring the impact of digital technology on the unbundling of higher education, a collaborative project with Prof Laura Czerniewicz at University of Cape Town in South Africa (see project website).
+Neil was the Principal Investigator on a recent ESRC grant exploring the impact of digital technology on the unbundling of higher education, a collaborative project with Prof Laura Czerniewicz at University of Cape Town in South Africa (see project website).
 Neil has recently completed a research project funded by the Leadership Foundation for Higher Education with Professor Linda Evans, and also has on-going funding from the Ufi Charitable Trust for the Blended Learning Essentials online courses, with Prof Diana Laurillard.

 Neil has previously conducted studies on tablet computers, eBooks, the integration of video lectures, podcasts and mobile technology into the HE curriculum (View YouTube clip).
 Neil was the founding group leader for the Bioscience Education Research Group between 2010-2013.
 Neil has received grant funding from the Higher Education Academy Collaborative Teaching Development Grant Scheme for a research project on eBooks (see blog here), and the Higher Education Academy's Centre for Bioscience (ULBERG), the Higher Education Academy / JISC OER phase 3 scheme (embedding Open Educational Resources institutionally; final report here).
 Neil also led a student project to produce podcasts of research seminars for use in student education (PRELO).<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>